jzh135/Giraffe-Terminal/devlog/alpha-1.7.md

 - **SEC User-Agent Compliance**: Proper headers for SEC API compliance

 ### Stock Detail Page Enhancement
-Added **📄 SEC 10-K Filings** section to the stock detail page:
+Added **📄 SEC Filings** section to the stock detail page:
 - Collapsible section (click to expand)
+- **Tabbed interface** for switching between 10-K and 10-Q filings
 - Lazy loading - only fetches when expanded
-- Shows 5 most recent 10-K filings
+- Shows 5 most recent filings for each type
 - Direct links to view filings on SEC.gov
 - Index link to see all filing documents
 - Graceful error handling for ETFs/non-SEC tickers